pragmasoft-ua/kite-chat-frontend/README.md

 - automate npm publish with github actions
 - playwright e2e tests
 - use temporal polyfill for timestamp
-- document use of https://www.npmjs.com/package/@webcomponents/webcomponentsjs as a polyfill (and test)
+- document use of https://www.npmjs.com/package/@webcomponents/webcomponentsjs as a polyfill (and test) or remove it from dependencies
-- consider dockerz html template
+- ❌consider dockerz html template (astro starlight is used instead)
 - https://www.npmjs.com/package/standard (also exists for ts)